“The things I’ve learnt from mindfulness, and particularly the MSC course, have already changed my life for the better.”

 Practising in a group can bring renewed motivation, focus and warmth to your practice.

 Maintain your mindfulness and learn even more with Mel Wraight.
-Mel will lead a couple of practices each week with short periods for reflection and discussion in between.
-This class assumes some knowledge and experience of mindfulness practice.
+Mel will lead a couple of practices each session with short periods for reflection and discussion in between.
+This class assumes some basic knowledge or experience of mindfulness practice.

 Stop the mind spinning, feel calmer, less anxious, more compassionate and joyful.
 This evidence based, highly effective course is recommended for those who want to develop a mindfulness practice in everyday life.
 Research shows mindfulness practice helps build resilience to cope with stress and anxiety, worry, pain and chronic illness.